ChristophWurst/ChristophWurst.github.io/_posts/2016-05-30-adding-two-factor-auth-to-owncloud.md

 date: 2016-05-30
 ---

-I have spent a couple of weeks working on a fudamental component of the ownCloud core, it's authentication system.
+I have spent a couple of weeks working on a fundamental component of the ownCloud core, it's authentication system.
 Starting with ownCloud 9.1 (which will be released in July 2016) it will be possible to plug custom two-factor auth providers into the ownCloud core for enhanced account security.

 ## Pluggable auth
 Starting with refactoring and cleaning up of the existing auth system titled as ["Pluggable](https://github.com/owncloud/core/issues/23458) [auth"](https://github.com/owncloud/core/pull/24189), I added token-based authentication to the ownCloud server.
 Token-based authentication finally makes it possible to connect client applications and devices without giving those your login password.
 Additionally, session tokens are created for browsers.
 This allows to track and kill browser sessions [via the personal settings page of an ownCloud user](https://github.com/owncloud/core/pull/24703) remotely.
 This means if you loose your smart phone, you no longer have to change your password to disconnect all connected browsers and devices, you can now invalidate that specific device token with a single click.